iZemil/job/interview/questions/nodejs.md

 Overall, the `spawn()` method is generally more flexible and powerful, while the `fork()` method is easier to use and better optimized for Node.js applications.
 Which method you choose will depend on your specific needs and requirements.

-### Explain the concept of stub in Node.js
+### Explain the concept of stub in NodeJS

 In Node.js, stubs are basically the programs or functions that are used for stimulating the module or component behavior.
 During any test cases, stubs provide the canned answers of the functions

-### What is NodeJS Buffer and how is it used?
+### What is a NodeJS Buffer?

-Buffer class in Node.js is used for storing the raw data in a similar manner of an array of integers.
+Buffer global class is used for storing the raw data in an array of integers.
 But it corresponds to a raw memory allocation that is located outside the V8 heap.
-It is a global class that is easily accessible can be accessed in an application without importing a buffer module.
 Buffer class is used because pure JavaScript is not compatible with binary data.
-So, when dealing with TCP streams or the file system, it’s necessary to handle octet streams.
+So, when dealing with TCP streams or the file system, it’s necessary to work with Buffers.

-### What is NodeJS Stream?
+### What is a NodeJS Stream?

-Streams in Node.js are the collection of data similar to arrays and strings.
+Stream is the collection of data similar to arrays and strings.
 They are objects using which you can read data from a source or write data to a destination in a continuous manner.
 It might not be available at once and need not to have fit in the memory.
 These streams are especially useful for reading and processing a large set of data.

 In Node.js, there are four fundamental types of streams:

-1. *Readable:* Used for reading large chunks of data from the source.
+1. *Readable:* for reading large chunks of data from the source.
-2. *Writeable:* Use for writing large chunks of data to the destination.
+2. *Writable:* for writing large chunks of data to the destination.
-3. *Duplex:* Used for both the functions; read and write.
+3. *Duplex:* for both the functions - read and write.
 4. *Transform:* It is a duplex stream that is used for modifying the data.

-### What is an Event Emitter in Node.js?
+### What is an Event Emitter in NodeJS?

 The `EventEmitter` class is a built-in class in Node.js that allows objects to emit events and register listeners for those events.
 It is a useful way to implement a publish-subscribe pattern, where an object can publish events to which other objects can subscribe.